radiorabe/container-image-ubi8-minimal/README.md

 ## Usage

-Create a downstream image from this image:
+Create a downstream image from `ghcr.io/radiorabe/ubi8-minimal`.
+Replace `:latest` with a specific version in the example below.

 ```Dockerfile
 FROM ghcr.io/radiorabe/ubi8-minimal:latest